Set Medical Provision

 It’s been the case for many years that many different healthcare activities are subject to regulation and inspection by the CQC.
 For example, treatment of disease, disorder or injury, diagnostic and screening procedures and transporting people in ambulances are the main activities that can impact productions and events, but there are many more.

-First Aid and Occupational Health have always been (and remain) out of scope of registraion (and therefore CQC inspection) but these are very tightly defined and it’s easy to cross the line between ‘first aid’ and diagnosis or treatment.
-There’s more on First Aid and Occupational Health below.
+First Aid and Occupational Health have always been (and remain) out of scope of CQC registration requirements but these are very tightly defined and it’s easy to cross the line between ‘first aid’ and diagnosis or treatment (there’s more on First Aid and Occupational Health below).

 Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope because these would still be classed primarily as workplaces, not events with public access or participation.